massexchange/MXEngineering/4C Integration.md

 * The market operates on **New York time (EDT, GMT-5)**, and is open from **9:30AM-4:30PM**.
 Orders may be submitted at any time, but will **only be processed** when the market is open.

 * Orders are processed in a **first-in-first-out** queue; if your order is submitted before another one, it is guaranteed to get access to supply first.
-If an order is edited, its position in the queue is reset.
+If an order is edited, it goes to the end of the queue.

 * Supply and demand are matched by **asset first, and by price second**.
 Submission order is only relevant when two competing orders have the same price.